 - To develop strategies to manage risk

-We provide the motorcycles, but students are expected to bring the following riding gear (mandatory to ride on range):
+Students are expected to bring the following riding gear (mandatory to ride on range):

-- Eye Protection: Helmet face shield, prescription glasses or sunglasses are satisfactory
+- Eye Protection: Helmet face shield, prescription glasses or sunglasses are satisfactory.

-- Long Sleeves: Any clothing that covers the arms down to the wrist
+- Long Sleeves: Any clothing that covers the arms down to the wrist.

-- Gloves: Must be full-fingered
+- Gloves: Must be full-fingered.